QashQaw/Lego_Millinium_Falcon_with_ESP-32/README.md

     <img src="https://github.com/QashQaw/Lego_Millinium_Falcon_with_ESP-32/blob/main/images/build/Lego_Boxset.png">
 </div>

 The package contains 4 boxes, containing several bags with the numbers 1-18, which is the different levels you need to go through while building the Millinium Falcon.
 I did not lock any of the top plates, so I could create the light within tha Falcon.
 I had some lovely times spent with my boy, collecting the Falcon, and starting the little idea of building this massive Starship.
-The Process are documated wth fotos within [images/build](https://github.com/QashQaw/Lego_Millinium_Falcon_with_ESP-32/tree/main/images/build) the folder.
+The building process are documated wth fotos within [images/build](https://github.com/QashQaw/Lego_Millinium_Falcon_with_ESP-32/tree/main/images/build) the folder.
+ANd also the different light setup in the [images/lights](https://github.com/QashQaw/Lego_Millinium_Falcon_with_ESP-32/tree/main/images/build).

 When its on - it'll switch between 5scenes created in the python scripts